Socotra Governorate: Geology

 Socotra is one of the most isolated landforms on Earth of continental origin (i.e. not of volcanic origin).
 The archipelago was once part of the supercontinent of Gondwana and detached during the Miocene epoch, in the same set of rifting events that opened the Gulf of Aden to its northwest.

-Politically, the Socotra archipelago is a part of Yemen but geographically it belongs to Africa as it represents a continental fragment that is geologically linked to the continental African Somali Plate.
+Culturally and politically, the island is a part of Yemen, but geographically it belongs to Africa as it represents a continental fragment that is geologically linked to the continental African Somali Plate.

 The archipelago consists of the main island of Socotra (3665 km2), three smaller islands, Abd al Kuri, Samhah and Darsa, and two rocky islets, Ka'l Fir'awn and Sābūnīyah, both uninhabitable by humans but important for seabirds.

-The main island is about 125 km long and 45 km north to south. and has three major physical regions:
+The island is about 125 km long and 45 km north to south. and has three major physical regions: